Sing Buri province: Local government

 As of 26 November 2019 there are: one Sing Buri Provincial Administration Organisation (ongkan borihan suan changwat) and 8 municipal (thesaban) areas in the province.
 Sing Buri and Bang Rachan have town (thesaban mueang) status.
 Further 6 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 33 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

+Education

+Educational institutions from kindergarten to vocational education in Sing Buri province is as follows: